IlpoJokinen/siiliwall_back/README.md

 DISCLAIMER: remember, that every commit, which has been saved is restoreable.
 Therefore your should make as many commits as possible.

-Simple model, that is been used in this project, where everyone has the rights to write in repository works like written below:
+## Simple model, that is been used in this project, where everyone has the rights to write in repository works like written below:

-1. Firstly everyone must clone the shared repository `git clone <repository-url>`
+1. Firstly everyone must clone the shared repository

+`git clone <repository-url>`

-2. Changes will be made in the repository with basic commands `git add fileName`
+2. Changes will be made in the repository with basic commands

-`git commit`
+`git add fileName` # stage one file

+`git add .` # stage everything

+`git commit -m "message goes here"`

 3. Push changes to shared repository
 `git push origin master` # remote-repository origin, changes in branch

 4. Other people changes can be fetched in your own repository, merged and pushed.

 `git fetch origin`

 `git merge origin/master`

-`git push origin master`
+`git push origin master` # pushes changes to master branch

+### Merge instructions (from branch to master)

+Step 1. `Write git checkout master in order to go master branch`

+Step 2. `Write git merge branchName`

+Step 3. `Enter writing mode by pressing i on your keyboard.`

+Step 4. `Write message message is displayed in yellow color.`

+Step 5. `Exit writing mode by pressing esc key on your keyboard.`

+Step 6. `Finish merging process by writing :wq and pressing enter on your keyboard.`

-Making pull request:
+### Making pull request:

+Changes coming from pull request should be always done in feature-branches. # example feature/development

+Pulling is just doing a fetch followed by a merge.
+If you know your branch is clean (e.g., master branch), go ahead and get the latest changes.
+There will be no merge conflicts as long as your branch is clean.

 Command `git pull`

-Changes coming from pull request should be always done in feature-branches. # example feature/development

-If changes has been pulled, you can get your own changes back in your own repository from master-branch with pull command.

-## Naming convention used in branching:
+## Naming convention used in branching

 All branches are named with lower cases